Key Takeaways

 Days on market (DOM) is a measure of the average length of time a home remains listed on the market before being put under contract.
 A lower DOM signals a highly competitive seller’s market with more pressure on buyers to make higher offers and remove contingencies.
 A higher DOM signals a buyer's market as sales are slower and sellers have less leverage.

-The median DOM in West Virginia in April 2024 was 51 days, which has remained stagnant in the last year.
-This means that, on average, listings spend almost two months on the market before they are purchased.
+The median DOM in West Virginia in February 2026 was 79 days, which has remained stagnant in the last year.
+This means that, on average, listings spend almost three months on the market before they are purchased.
 This is a relatively high DOM, suggesting a market that favors buyers over sellers, and the stagnant number shows that this has not significantly fluctuated.

 New Supply Statistics